infisble/fsa3_anton/README.md

 ```bash
 psql -U postgres
 ```
-How to connect the frontend with backend
+## How to connect the frontend with backend
-Run this backend with the command:

 ```bash
 ./mvnw spring-boot:run
 ```